burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 Sometimes while using templates inside templates, there is a need for the `template` qualifier in case of difficulty in understanding from the compiler side that you really want to call member function.

 In this case `template` plays a role of extra marker that you want to use template function.

-In this sense it's similar to `typename` used in the context of having access to members of template classes or structs.
+In this sense it's similar to `typename` used in the context of having access to members of template classes or structs members.

 ```cpp
 template <typename S, typename T>